日別アーカイブ: 2026年4月13日

 Strategic Outlook for Industry Stakeholders

-Companies that successfully blend technical extrusion expertise with clean-label positioning and multi-protein portfolio will capture share in a $1 billion market by 2032.
+Companies that successfully combine high-throughput soft agar automation, AI-based image analysis, and regulatory expertise will capture share in a $165 million market by 2032.

 Contact Us: